zidsi/classla/README.md

-### __NOTE: When you download new classla version you HAVE TO re-download models.
-All previously downloaded models will not be used anymore.
-We suggest you delete them, since they are not used.
-Default location of these models is at `~/classla_resources`.__

-# A [CLASSLA](http://www.clarin.si/info/k-centre/) Fork of [Stanza](https://github.com/stanfordnlp/stanza) for Processing Slovene, Croatian, Serbian, Macedonian and Bulgarian
+# A [CLASSLA](http://www.clarin.si/info/k-centre/) Fork of [Stanza](https://github.com/stanfordnlp/stanza) for Processing Slovenian, Croatian, Serbian, Macedonian and Bulgarian

 ## Description

-This pipeline allows for processing of standard Slovene, Croatian, Serbian and Bulgarian on the levels of
+This pipeline allows for processing of standard Slovenian, Croatian, Serbian and Bulgarian on the levels of

 - tokenization and sentence splitting
 - part-of-speech tagging